kireevco/icd-feed/README.md

     ```

 11. After the build process completes, the resulted firmware file will be at `bin/ramips/openwrt-ramips-mt7620-i2cd-squashfs-sysupgrade.bin`.
 Depending on the H/W resources of the host environment, the build process may **take more than 2 hours**.

+## License

+Except where otherwise noted, all parts of this software is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).